Continuous Professional Learning

 Continuing education courses help licensed professionals build real knowledge through multi-hour courses in which topics are explored at a high level of detail.

-Historic Conservation - Principles is being offered in October and is now open for registration!
+Heritage Conservation - An Introduction is being offered in October and is now open for registration!

 We are launching a pilot program of select continuing education courses for licensed architects, planners, and landscape architects.
 These in-depth, multi-hour, non-credit courses cover emerging topics of relevance in architecture, planning, and landscape architecture.
 They are an opportunity to extend well beyond the typical one-hour lunch-and-learn or conference presentation — to explore a topic in much greater detail and meet the annual Con-Ed licensing requirements with a single course.